GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/animatable-capability/reference.md

 Check if the animation being played by the Sprite object is finished.

 **Animation (by number)**
-Compare the number of the animation played by the object (the number from the animations list).
+Compare the animation played by the object using the animation number (from the animations list).

 **Animation paused**
 Check if the animation of an object is paused.